Mononucleosis Test: Epstein-Barr Virus (EBV) Antibodies Panel

 Other states will be added in the coming months, so please subscribe to our newsletter on the website footer to be notified.

 Epstein-Barr (EB) virus is a herpes group virus that is ubiquitous.
 It leads to infectious mononucleosis and may play a role in the development of Burkitt lymphoma, some nasopharyngeal carcinomas, and a few rare genetic lymphoproliferative disorders.
-The EBV test serologic response to EB virus includes antibodies to early antigen, IgM and IgG antibodies to viral capsid antigen (VCA), and antibodies to Epstein-Barr nuclear antigen (EBNA)
+Antibodies to early antigen, IgM and IgG antibodies to viral capsid antigen (VCA), and antibodies to Epstein-Barr nuclear antigen (EBNA) are all part of the EBV test.

 What is a mono test and why is it important?